"All work and no play makes Jack a dull boy."

 These unresolved issues can cause a great rift and affect the whole company and culture.
 A company retreat can help correct these issues and rebuild the culture.

-A team-building retreat can help improve communication quickly.
+A team-building retreat can help improve communication skills quickly.
 Communication becomes an asset that can last for a long time after a company retreat is completed.
 Team building retreats help employees develop bonds and a more vital link with corporate management.

 Retreats allow the employees free time to have creative ideas, establish a strong vision and mission, and strengthen organizational culture.